madelezhia/vision-systems-lab/README.md

 A Senior R&D Engineer with over 10 years of experience in image analysis, I specialize in bridging classical, battle-tested techniques with state-of-the-art Deep Learning architectures.
 I have been dedicated to solving complex real-world problems in demanding sectors like healthcare and industrial inspection.

-This repository documents my recent deep dive into the engineering of modern AI systems.
+This repository showcases approaches I take when engineering modern AI systems.

 ---

 Each section explores a core area of modern computer vision, moving from foundational pipelines to state-of-the-art applications.

-## Act I: The Foundation - End-to-End Vision Pipelines
+## Act I: Foundations - End-to-End Vision Pipelines

 This section covers some of the essential steps for creating and evaluating vision systems.